SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 ## Dashboards

+Cloud SOAR's **Dashboards** section highlights the most important pieces of data to the user or investigator who is logged into the platform.
+This data is presented through the use of multiple widgets that you can add, remove, and customize to include all data relevant to your job functions and duties.

-Watch the following micro lesson to learn about dashboards and KPI reports.
+Watch the following micro lesson to learn about dashboards.

 <Iframe url="https://www.youtube.com/embed/NRdtAvxhuOY?rel=0"
      width="854px"